 Medical Journal Articles

-Below is a list of representative medical papers that have discussed cases with SATB2-associated syndrome caused by either deletions, duplications, or mutations in the SATB2 gene. * denotes available for free.
+Below is a list of other representative medical papers that have discussed cases with SATB2-associated syndrome caused by either deletions, duplications, or mutations in the SATB2 gene.

 In this study, the authors describe 7 patients with deletions at 2q33.1 providing further evidence of the role of SATB2 in the main feaures seen in this syndrome